philhawthorne/ha-dockermon/readme.md

 The response will be a json object with a `result` key containing the output from the command executed.

 *Warning:* There is no confirmation for the command to be executed.
-Going to the URL in your browser will stop the container.
+Going to the URL in your browser will unpause the container.

 ### GET /containers

-Outputs a list of all stopped and started containers on the host.
+Outputs a list of all stopped, started, and paused containers on the host.

 This is the same as performing a `docker ps -a` command on the host machine.